lightward/mechanic-tasks/docs/update-a-mechanic-order-status-request/README.md

 Let staff update the status and message a customer sees for their saved order request.

-This task is for Mechanic's **Order status forms** pilot.
-Customers sign in to Shopify, Mechanic verifies that the order belongs to them, and the submission then travels through the ordinary webhook/AWS/event queue.
+This task supports Mechanic forms on **Thank you and Order status**.
+On Thank you, Mechanic matches the recent checkout to its order, including guest purchases.
+On Order status, customers sign in and Mechanic verifies ownership.
+Submissions travel through the ordinary webhook/AWS/event queue.
 A submission confirmation means queued, not completed.
 This task does not edit, cancel, refund, or fulfill an order.

 ## Setup